Kray-G/kinx/docs/spec/lib/basic/jit.md

 ### using Jit

-JIT Library is not a embedded library, so you should load it by `using`.
+JIT Library is not an embedded library, so you should load it by `using`.

 ```javascript
 using Jit;